 MPLAB XC16 programs may contain both fixed-point C and assembly language code that utilizes 16-bit device intrinsic fixed-point capabilities directly, but in order for these two kinds of code to inter-operate safely, the compiler must save certain dsPIC registers around calls to assembly language functions that may change their state.
 The C compiler can be instructed to do so by providing prototypes for assembly language functions for which this is necessary.
-These prototypes should specify the save (CORCON) attribute for the target assembly language function, as described in Section 13.2.2 "Function Attributes."
+These prototypes should specify the save(CORCON) attribute for the target assembly language function, as described in the 15.1.2.
+Function Attributes section.
 Programs constructed in this manner will operate correctly, at the expense of some state saves and restores around calls to the indicated assembly routines.

-Chapter 10.
-Memory Allocation and Access
+12. Memory Allocation and Access